BOOKING TERMS & CONDITIONS FOR THE SUPPLY OF GOODS AND / OR SERVICES

 c) Cleaning barbecues.

 59. Not all Premises have Council provided garbage bins.
-Where they are provided, they must be used in accordance with their description and function, eg one for recycling and one for other
+Where they are provided, they must be used in accordance with their description and function, eg one for recycling and one for other household waste.

-59. Council provided garbage bins must be put out for collection by Tenants if they occupy the Premises on collection days.
+60. Council provided garbage bins must be put out for collection by Tenants if they occupy the Premises on collection days.